upenndigitalscholarship/printing-in-prisons/blog/vgupta.md

 <div style="width: 100%; float: center;">
     <img src="/assets/img/Vasuimg10.jpeg/" alt="Example of causes supported by Honor Club on the left and record of Weber becoming Vice Presdient on Right" style="width: 100%;">
     <p style="font-size: 0.8em; text-align: center; color: gray; margin-top: 5px;">
-        This is an image containing Honor Cub notes containing causes supported by the Honor Club on the left and record of Weber becoming the club's Vice President on right
+        On the left is an image containing Honor Cub notes discussing entertainment hosted by the club and record of Weber becoming the club's Vice President.
+On the right is an image containing Honor Cub notes containing causes supported by the Honor Club like their Christmas Fund.
     </p>
 </div>